kagiko/vaultwarden-wiki/Using-Docker-Compose.md

 This example assumes that you have [installed](https://docs.docker.com/compose/install/) Docker Compose, that you have a domain name (e.g., `vaultwarden.example.com`) for your vaultwarden instance, and that it will be publicly accessible.

-**Note**: Docker Compose might be run as `docker-compose <command> ...` (with a dash) or `docker compose <command> ...` (with a space), depending on how you have installed Docker Compose. `docker-compose` is the original syntax, when Docker Compose was distributed as a standalone executable.
+:warning: Docker Compose might be run as `docker-compose <command> ...` (with a dash) or `docker compose <command> ...` (with a space), depending on how you have installed Docker Compose. `docker-compose` is the original syntax, when Docker Compose was distributed as a standalone executable.
 You can still choose to do a [standalone](https://docs.docker.com/compose/install/other/#install-compose-standalone) installation, in which case you would continue to use this syntax.
 However, Docker currently recommends installing Docker Compose as a Docker plugin, where `compose` becomes a subcommand of `docker`, making the syntax `docker compose <command> ...`.

 Start by making a new directory and changing into it.
 Next, create the `docker-compose.yml` below, making sure to substitute appropriate values for the `DOMAIN` and `EMAIL` variables.